-The indictment charges that the offense was committed "on or about between" certain dates.
+The indictment charges that the offense was committed between some unknown time and the date of the Indictment.
 The proof need not establish with certainty the exact date of the alleged offense.
-It is sufficient if the evidence in the case establishes beyond a reasonable doubt that the offense in question was committed on a date reasonably near the time frame alleged as to that offense.
+It is sufficient if the evidence in the case establishes beyond a reasonable doubt that the offense was committed on a date reasonably near the dates alleged.